andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e3c-using -widget-features/README.md

 ### Exercise 3c

-_note: This exercise is 6 of xxx in a series of exercises that follow on from each other and should not be used independently_
+_note: This exercise is 6 of 12 in a series of exercises that follow on from each other and should not be used independently_

 #### Description